 I will humbly admit I’ve used my fair share of free audible credits.
 I’ve found all the ways to do the trials and score the books.
 It’s a small joy in my life.
 But a couple of years ago, I found myself bouncing around quite a bit during the holidays and put my credits to use.
 The first up on the list, Anna Kendrick’s debut novel, Scrappy Little Nobody.

-I’ve been a massive fan of Anna for a few years now.
+I’ve enjoyed watching Anna navigate comedy with more serious projects.
 When Pitch Perfect came out, I remember everyone’s shock and awe at her ability to sing.
 Of course, everyone quickly discovered after that she’s previously been on broadway.
-But it’s more than her story that makes this one of my favorite audiobooks.
+There’s also her perspective of life inside the massive Twilight bubble from someone who was in it but was also still struggling with her career.
 Plenty of author’s read their own work when it gets published.
 Anna does an amazing job at infusing her personality even more within the story.
 It is a brief but very interesting looking into the career and life of someone who’s found her own footing in the film industry.
 And definitely something I think is worth giving a listen.

 The second of my holiday audible credit spree was another wishlist novel, Talking As Fast As I Can.
 Another woman whose career I’ve followed for years, I had no doubt Lauren’s audiobook would be amazing.
 From little behind the scenes bits about the newest Gilmore Girls installment to stories about tougher career times, it’s hard not to love Lauren Graham.
 She tells her story as though she was talking to a friend.
 I haven’t gotten around to listening to this one again but it’s definitely on my list.
 I’d also suggest following this audiobook up with her Unqualified podcast episode with Anna Faris.
 They make for the perfect roadtrip soundtrack.